 Learning and teaching

-Our groundbreaking research feeds directly into teaching, and you’ll have regular contact with staff who are at the forefront of their disciplines, being taught through a combination of lectures, seminars, tutorials, small group work and project meetings.
 Throughout your studies, you’ll also benefit from a structured support system, with a personal tutor who will offer help and advice about your approach to studying and how to become adept at independent learning.

 Independent study is also important to the programme, as you develop your problem-solving and research skills as well as your subject knowledge.

-During the course, you’ll benefit from access to our first-class laboratory and computing facilities during their research project work.
+During the course, you’ll benefit from access to our first-class laboratory and computing facilities during your research project work.
 These include specialist laboratories to support research in structures and materials, building physics, and public health.
 You may also have access to high-performance computing, industry standard CFD, structural modelling and Building Information Modelling (BIM) packages, along with bespoke tools developed within the school research groups.

 On this course you’ll be taught by our expert academics, from lecturers through to professors.
 You may also be taught by industry professionals with years of experience, as well as trained postgraduate researchers, connecting you to some of the brightest minds on campus.